Roof Water Damage: Prevention Tips

 Another way to spot leaks is through the damage on your attic ceiling.
 If you notice damaged or moldy insulation, rotting or stained boards or ceiling panels, or puckering, discolored sheetrock, you may have a leak on your hands.
 If you see any of these signs, call a roofer right away.
 They can send an inspector out to look at your roof and give you some recommendations for what to do next.

 If you live in an area with frequent ice and snow, you could experience issues with ice dam buildups.
 This usually occurs after a snowfall— the interior of your home is warm from your heating, and that heat rising melts the snow on the top of the roof.
 However, when that snowmelt hits the edges of the roof where the temperature is cold, it refreezes, clogging your gutters and stopping runoffs.
 Or it could cause icicles to form, which can be extremely dangerous.

-By now, you’ve probably gathered that excess moisture is the enemy of a happy roof.
+By now, you’ve probably gathered that excess moisture is the enemy of a happy roof and can lead to roof water damage.
 So anytime you have water sitting on the roof, you’re setting yourself up for eventual leaks.
 You can prevent ice dams manually using a roof rake to scrape off the snow and ice.
 However, if you want to really hit them where it hurts, you may want to consider taking another look at your attic insulation.
 If your attic is insulated to the proper R-value, heat loss like this should be a nonstarter—meaning you won’t have to deal with ice dams at all.
 And you’ll be warmer all winter long—and free of leaks.
 Your peace of mind is as simple as a few preventative measures.